mannodermaus/android-junit5/README.md

 of your project in Android Studio 3.
 It provides its own copy of the JUnit 5 Runtime provided by a more recent build of IntelliJ, overriding the one embedded in Android Studio.

-To use this, add the following line alongside the other `junit5()` dependency:
+To use this, add the following line alongside the other `junit5()` dependencies:

 ```groovy
 testCompileOnly junit5EmbeddedRuntime()